Get in Touch

 1: HDFS (17%)

-• Describe the function of HDFS Daemons
+• Explain the roles of HDFS Daemons.

-• Classify major goals of HDFS Design
+• Classify the primary objectives of HDFS design.

 2: YARN and MapReduce version 2 (MRv2) (17%)

-• Determine how YARN handles resource allocations
+• Determine how YARN manages resource allocation.

 3: Hadoop Cluster Planning (16%)

-• Understand kernel tuning and disk swapping
+• Understand kernel tuning and disk swapping processes.

 4: Hadoop Cluster Installation and Administration (25%)

-• Understand the basics of Hadoop metrics and cluster health monitoring
+• Understand the basics of Hadoop metrics and cluster health monitoring.

-• Identify the function and purpose of available tools for managing the Apache Hadoop file system
+• Identify the function and purpose of tools available for managing the Apache Hadoop file system.

 5: Resource Management (10%)